Aseprite Importers

 Reserved animation names

-.
-All of them take for granted the character is facing right and it will be flipped to the left and used for up and down directions too, unless you don't provide...
+For characters, the engine will automatically recognize the following reserved names and use them properly: idle, walk, talk, grab.
+Naming animations like this, the engine will assume that the character is facing right and it will be flipped to the left and used for up and down directions too, unless you provide...

 Directional suffixes

-.
+The engine supports directional suffixes for eight possible directions (up, up-left, left, down-left, down, etc).
+The complete list of suffixes is _u, _ur, _r, _dr, _d, _dl, _l, _ul.
 Every animation you want to create (not just the reserved ones) can be made direction-aware by creating it with the right suffixes.

-For example, to create a walk animation that supports the four main directions, you create walk_u
+For example, to create a walk animation that supports the four main directions, you create walk_u, walk_d, walk_r and walk_l.
+If you don't create walk_l, walk_r will be automatically flipped.

 Note